 You can apply to extend the time needed to complete a periodic survey, service safety equipment or have your compass adjusted.

 You can also apply to extend the time needed to complete the out of water component of a renewal survey.

 What if I sell my vessel?

 You must notify us within 14 days if the vessel is sold.
-The certificate can be transferred to the new owner.
+The certificate can be transferred to a new certificate holder.
 Select the ‘Vary’ button below.